Timinator2000/techio-algo-x/20 - solver translations/03 - kotlin.md

 # Requirements and Actions

-Instead of `tuple`s for requirements and actions, @VizGhar uses data classes, a similar, but more powerful container for data elements.
+Instead of `tuple`s for requirements and actions, @VizGhar uses `data class`es, a similar, but more powerful container for data elements.
 Consider the 4 types of requirements for Sudoku.
 Each cell must be covered with a number, each number must appear in each row, each number must appear in each column and each number must appear in each box. @VizGhar creates 4 separate data classes, each of which inherits from a generic `Requirement`.

 In my Python, each of my `tuple`s begins with a string that identifies one of the 4 requirement types.
 In @VizGhar’s Kotlin, the class identifies one of the 4 requirement types and the strings become unnecessary.